espertus/jacquard-examples/README.md

 or follow these steps in IntelliJ:

 1. Click on `Gradle` in the right sidebar.
-2. Right-click (or control-click) on the project name.
+2. Right-click (or control-click) on the project name (or the elephant icon to its left).
 3. Select `Refresh Gradle Dependencies`.

 ![screenshot](images/refresh-jar.png)